lherzolite2024/lherzolite2024.github.io/templates/abstract_template.md

 \sin^2(a)+\cos^2(a) = 1
 $$

 You can also use the LaTeX inline mode $y=x^2$.
 For units, please follow the recommendations of Koefoed (1967).
-References should be included in the references section arranged first alphabetically and then chronologically if necessary.
-Use the Elsevier - Harvard’s style including full titles for formatting the references.
+References should be included in the references section arranged alphabetically and then chronologically if necessary.
+Use Elsevier - Harvard’s style including full titles for formatting the references.
 You can utilize https://zbib.org/ to automatically format your references by providing the doi or the title of the source.

-Abstracts will be reviewed by the Scientific Committee, who will decide about the direct acceptation of the abstract, provide advice for modifications or reject in case that they consider that an abstract has not have sufficient quality or do not fit within the broad topics of the meeting.
+Abstracts will be reviewed by the Scientific Committee, who will decide about the direct acceptance of the abstract and provide advice for modifications or rejection in case they consider that an abstract does not have sufficient quality or does not fit within the broad topics of the meeting.

 ![Figure 1](https://github.com/lherzolite2024/lherzolite2024.github.io/blob/v1.0/templates/img221.png?raw=true)